-7. Go to the impounds & shelters to actually see the animals for yourself.
+7. Go to the impounds & shelters to see the animals for yourself.
 Don’t rely on another person contacting you.
 IT IS INCREDIBLY IMPORTANT THAT YOU SEE FOR YOURSELF!

-8. Don’t give up!A special note on house cats: Quite often the cat is frightened and hiding very near your home.
+8. Don’t give up!A special note on house cats: Quite often, the cat is frightened and hides very near your home.
 Frightened cats usually do not respond to calling them during daylight hours.
 Wait until a couple of hours after dark, then go out calling.
 Walk for several blocks in all directions, constantly calling.
 If possible, leave a garage or porch door open a few inches and put food in that area.
 Consider getting a humane live trap if your cat is normally very skittish.
 Lost and Found

 If you find a pet.You probably have a good idea of what to do if you’ve lost your pet.
 Check with the shelters & law enforcement.
 Contact local radio stations.
 Put up posters.
 Place an ad in the “lost & found” classified.
 But do you know what to do if you find someone else’s lost pet?
 Most people don’t have a clue.
 Take some time to think about it.
 Your preparedness and quick, caring action can save an animal’s life.

-Immediately*If an animal is wandering the streets, take him into safety (without putting yourself in danger).
+Immediately*If an animal is wandering the streets, take them to safety (without putting yourself in danger).
 It takes just a minute for a cat or dog to be run over by a car.*Look for tags.
 If the animal has a tag with his owner’s phone number, make the call for a happy reunion.
 A dog with a city license can quickly be traced by your county’s animal control agency.
 These lucky animals have a ticket home.

-Your Responsibly (if you decide not to turn the pet over to authorities)*Notify local radio stations & newspapers to give the owner a chance to locate his lost pet.*Take the animal to a shelter or veterinarian to have him scanned for a microchip.*Put up posters with the animal’s photo throughout the neighborhood, grocery stores, veterinary offices & restaurants.*Check the “lost” ads in the paper & listen to the “lost & found” announcements on your local radio stations.*Ask people in the neighborhood where the animal was found if they know who owns the animal.
+You're Responsibly (if you decide not to turn the pet over to authorities)*Notify local radio stations & newspapers to give the owner a chance to locate his lost pet.*Take the animal to a shelter or veterinarian to have him scanned for a microchip.*Put up posters with the animal’s photo throughout the neighborhood, grocery stores, veterinary offices & restaurants.*Check the “lost” ads in the paper & listen to the “lost & found” announcements on your local radio stations.*Ask people in the neighborhood where the animal was found if they know who owns the animal.
 Don’t forget to include mail carriers, meter readers, trash collectors & children if they know the animal.*Look for posters & fliers that may be describing your “found” pet.*Submit a quality photo to both your local animal control agency & area humane societies.
 Post on social media.